thisismeikha/EDA-for-Telco-Churn-Data/README.md

 The dataset was taken from Kaggle, https://www.kaggle.com/datasets/blastchar/telco-customer-churn

-Note: I am trained as an economist and in a process to understand data better through data science.
+Note: I was trained as an economist and in a process to understand data better through data science.
 You can find me in here (https://www.linkedin.com/in/meikha-azzani-813724138/)